-The course examines the role of quantitative data in managerial and entrepreneurial decision usefulness of these tools and analyses in providing optimal technical options in decisionmaking situations.
+The course examines the role of quantitative data in managerial and entrepreneurial decision

+-making.
+The course draws upon quantitative tools and analyses from several disciplines, especially, statistics, economics, accounting, and finance.
+The course study demonstrates the usefulness of these tools and analyses in providing optimal technical options in decision-making situations.
 The emphasis of the course is on the interpretation and translation of data into information for the benefit of internal and external consumers.